 Hey!
 My name is Kevin Mulcrone.

+In 2017, I graduated from Xavier University with a degree in Computer Science and Philosophy, Politics, & The Public (PPP).
 My senior year I wrote a thesis paper called Free Money: How Distrust Severed Government’s Role in Banking and Why the Civil War Reunited It because I was interested in the ideas that F.A.
 Hayek talked about in his book The Denationalization of Money.
 The paper examines how the Free Banking Era (1837-1864) came about in the United States, the way it functioned, and what eventually brought about its demise by paralleling the events during that 30 year period to what John Locke discusses in his Second Treatise on Government.
 Here is the video of my presentation if you’re interested.